Kim Bobo, Executive Director

 Stephanie Gharakhanian, Legal Director

 Stephanie is a graduate of the University of Notre Dame and Northeastern University School of Law.
 As the legal director, Stephanie is working with the Chicago Lawyers Committee for Civil Rights Under Law to launch a pilot wage theft clinic in Chicago.
 In addition, she collaborates with IWJ’s worker center affiliates to provide legal support to their organizing campaigns and legal services to their members.
 Before joining IWJ, Stephanie served with the Jesuit Volunteer Corps and lived at a house of hospitality for migrants and refugees on the U.S.-Mexico border.
 While in law school, she worked with and learned from worker centers in El Paso, Texas, Boston and New Orleans.
 In her free time, Stephanie enjoys bluegrass music and brunch.

 Phone: 773-728-8400, ext.
 11

-Aina has nine years experience in fundraising, financial management, and office administration.
+Aina has more than 10 years experience in fundraising, financial management and office administration.
 Aina has assisted dozens of IWJ affiliates in building their organizational capacity and helped grow at least five new organizations.
 She believes that a strong back office is vital for non-profits and that we should “practice what we preach” in operations, policies (especially personnel), and leadership.
 Aina has a bachelor's degree in International Business from Augustana College and a Masters of Theological Studies from Harvard Divinity School.
 When Aina is not at IWJ, she is playing with and caring for her three kids.